Credits: Kate Shemirani, Facebook & Mediscape UK

 Her school friend Chantelle shared, “I don’t think her ideology was strong enough to make those decisions.
 People have different opinions, but I believe her mum played a massive, massive role in it.”

 Gabriel, one of Paloma’s brothers, attempted to visit her but was told she couldn’t go outside due to “bad air.”
 He initiated legal proceedings to have her properly medically evaluated, but the case never moved forward.
-Paloma died in July 2024 after suffering a heart attack caused by her tumour.
+Paloma died in July 2024 after suffering a heart attack caused by her tumor.
 She was taken off life support after several days in the hospital.

 Gabriel only learned of her death days later through his lawyer and had to inform their brother, Sebastian.